-Updated property and population growth forecasts for SES Water were supplied by Edge Analytics.
+Updated property and population growth forecasts for SES Water were supplied by Edge Analytics, see Level 2 Appendix A of this report.
 These forecasts were published in February 2023.

 Forecasts were produced for a wide range of scenarios, by using a combination of trend, housing-led (incorporating housing need, housing requirements and actual planned scenarios) and employment-led forecasts, to account for the considerable uncertainty in the projections.
 From the range of scenarios, there was the need to adopt one as a baseline growth forecast, supported by a selected number of additional growth projections that allows SES Water to account for uncertainty.
 WRSE agreed on consistent property and population growth scenarios for companies across the region to base their demand forecasts on.
 Further details on the forecasts used in the model are provided in sections 6.1.3 and 6.1.4